Social work and welfare for the St Christopher’s Group

 How do I get in touch?

-Speak to your home care or ward nurse, or a member of staff in the Anniversary Centre or the Caritas Centre, and they will arrange for the social worker or welfare officer to contact you.
+Speak to your home care or ward nurse, or a member of staff in the Anniversary Centre and they will arrange for the social worker or welfare officer to contact you.